JonathanCrider/asteroids/README.md

 My project manager kept giving me sticky notes with update requests so I forced him to create his own GitHub and submit issues there instead.
 Kids can be demanding sometimes :)

-## Enhancements
+## Enhancements, Upgrades, and Modifications

-The base project is a great start, but very simple.
-I've added several of my own enhancements.
+The base project is a great start, but I wanted to extend the basic visuals and game mechanics to practice more OOP principles and see what I could come up with.

 ### UI/UX